For now, the second year in a row, fatal accidents involving pedestrians and cyclists are on the rise in the U.S.

 - If you’re feeling drowsy – stay off the road.
 If you begin to feel sleepy while driving – safely pull off the road to rest.

-If you or a loved one are ever injured as pedestrians, cyclists, drivers or passengers in Connecticut, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting people like you who’ve been injured in accidents for over 60 years.
+If you or a loved one are ever injured as pedestrians, cyclists, drivers, or passengers in Connecticut, know that the Connecticut car accident lawyers at RisCassi & Davis have been assisting people like you who’ve been injured in accidents for over 60 years.
 And we have received both state and national recognition for our work in this area.
 If you are ever injured in an accident of any kind and would like a free consultation with one of our Connecticut car accident lawyers, please contact us.
-There is no obligation.